Finally a solution

 A new dairy standard

-Join Lifeway Foods and other industry innovators in creating a new dairy standard -- more premium than conventional, less bureaucratic and rigid than organic -- to meet both consumers and products where they are.
+Join Lifeway Foods and other industry innovators in creating a new dairy standard -- more premium than conventional, less bureaucratic and rigid than organic -- to meet consumers and farmers where they are.

 The problem